 - Human reference sequence track hg19.
 This is the track containing the reference genome sequence. - Reporting Genes, Reference CDS, Amino acid track, Target regions, Regions of interest.
 Each annotation track contains a specific annotation type such as gene name. - Reported variants and Variants available for review.
-These correspond to the content of variant tables 3.1 and 3.2 respectively (Figure 26).
+These correspond to the content of variant tables 3.1 and 3.2 respectively (Figure 27).
 Variants may be of type SNV, MNV, replacement, insertion or deletion.

-Figure 26: Detail of a selected variant in the Track Viewer.
+Figure 27: Variant tracks in the Track Viewer.

-Mapped reads.
-This track displays the mapping of raw reads (Figure 27).
+• Mapped reads.
+This track displays the mapping of raw reads (Figure 28).
 The reads track contains all the reads mapped at a particular position.
 Forward reads are green, reverse reads are red.
-Un-aligned ends of mapped reads are shown in lighter shades of the respective read color.
-Reads that mapped equally well to another position in the mapping, i.e., non-specific reads, are in yellow.
+Unaligned ends of mapped reads are shown in lighter shades of the respective read color.
+Reads that mapped equally well to another position in the mapping, i.e., non-specific reads, are yellow.
 Below the reads is an overflow graph, i.e., a graphical display of the coverage at each position in the reference.
-The overflow graph uses the same colors as the sequences (forward = green and reverse = red), with mismatches in reads shown as narrow horizontal lines (red = A, blue = C, yellow = G, and green = T).
+The overflow graph uses the same colors as the sequences (forward = green and reverse = red), with mismatches ; i reads shown as narrow horizontal lines (red = A, blue = C, yellow = G, and green = T).
+Mapped reads GAGG TGGGGCCCGAAGCCCAAGGGCTGCGTTCTTGCCGGA Enable Scroll GCTCCCCCGAGG CTGGGGCCCGGAGCCCAAGGGACTGCGTCTCTTGCCGGAATGTCAGCCAAG GCTCCCCCGAGG GGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAAG GCTCCCCCGAGG CTGGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAAG GCTCCCCCCGAG CTGGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAAG GCTCCCCCGAGG CTGGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAAG GCTCCCCCGAGG CTGGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAAG GCTCCCCCGAGG CTGGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAAG GCTCCCCCGAG CTGGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAG GCTCCCCCGAG CTGGGGCCCGGAGCCCAAGGACTGCGTCTCTTGCCGGAATGTCAGCCGAG< CTCCCCCGAGGGCTGCTGGG CTCCCCCGAGGGCTGCTGGGGCCCGGAGCCCAAGGACTGCGTCTCCTGCC GGAATGTCAGCCGAG